rtoal/plang-glossary/README.md

 # The Programming Languages and Compilers Glossary

 ### Abstract Class
-A class that cannot have any instances (as it is intended to be subclassed).
+A class that is not allowed to have any instances (it is intended to be subclassed).

 ### Abstract Method
 A method of an abstract class or interface that has no implementation.

 ### Abstract Syntax
-A representation of a program’s structure without details such as certain punctuation and preposition-like keywords that serve only to impose a structure on linear program text.
+A representation of a program’s structure without low-level details such as punctuation and preposition-like keywords that serve only to impose a structure on linear program text.

 ### Activation Record
 See **frame**.